wotbrew/idx/README.md

 # idx

+Idea which I wanted to explore.
+Lots of problems though so not sure if its got legs.

 This library provides clojure data structures (maps, sets and vectors) with on-demand secondary indexes.
 Providing alternative fast access paths to their elements.